Healthdirect Free Australian health advice you can count on.

 • has a fever with back or neck pain

-• has a rash with red or purple ‘pin prick’ spots or blotches that don’t turn white when you press on them — this may be a meningitis rash.
+• has a rash with red or purple ‘pin prick' spots or blotches that don't turn white when you press on them — this may be a meningitis rash

-Young babies are especially vulnerable.
-If your child is less than 3 months old, you should see a doctor if they aren’t feeding well or have a fever.
-If your child is less than 1 month old and has a fever seek emergency care (for example, at your nearest hospital emergency department).
+If your child is less than 3 months old, you should see a doctor if they aren't feeding well or have a fever.

-How can I prevent my child from getting sick?
+How can I stop my child from getting sick?

-In addition to vaccination, you can help protect your child from infectious illnesses by teaching them good hygiene practices.
+As well as vaccination, you can help protect your child from infectious illnesses by teaching them good hygiene practices.
 These include:

 • washing hands well with soap, or using hand sanitiser, especially before eating